PsiQ/bartiq/docs/concepts/rewriters.md

 The SymPy symbolic engine attempts to simplify the expression at each stage of this process.
 The drawback is that these kinds of assumptions _do not persist_.
 Because SymPy lacks the logic to define the relative value of a symbol beyond (non-)positivity/negativity, after this process the symbol `X` will only be defined with predicates from that restricted set.
 As a result, it can occasionally be useful to reapply all previously applied assumptions in order to repeat the steps lined out above.
 This can be achieved with the `reapply_all_assumptions()` method.

-Finally, an assumption can also be applied to an expression with the same logic as above; a dummy symbol is created with the relevant predicates and replaces every instance of the expression.
+Finally, an assumption can also be applied to an expression with the same logic as above; a dummy symbol is created with the relevant predicates and (temporarily) replaces every instance of the expression.
 ```python
 sympy_rewriter(
     "max(0, log(x)) + max(1, log(x)) + max(2, log(x))"
 ).assume("log(x) > 2")
 >>> 3*log(x)
 ```
-However the symbol `x` does _not_ inherit the predicates that are defined on `log(x)`.
+However any symbols within the expression (`x` in this example) _will not_ inherit the predicates that were derived for the expression and associated dummy symbol.

 #### Substitutions